CloudLabs-Samples/EduLabs/Demo/fabric/pre-requisites.md

 8. Open your **Account manager** again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
    ![](images/trial-status-me-control.png)

-    You now have a Fabric (Preview) trial that includes a Power BI individual trial (if you didn't already have a Power BI paid license) and a Fabric (Preview) trial capacity.
+    You now have a Fabric (Preview) trial that includes a Power BI individual trial and a Fabric (Preview) trial capacity.